sainnhe/gruvbox-material/README.md

 Although the palette is different, its extended highlight groups are based on gruvbox, and I will periodically merge changes from [gruvbox-community/gruvbox](https://github.com/gruvbox-community/gruvbox).

-In addition, I made some personal adjustments to this color scheme, and I encourage you to do the same.
-If you feel that some highlight groups are illogical, or you want to optimize a file type or a plugin, **feel free to open a PR** :)

 # Installation

 ## Via Plugin Manager